Is Linseed Oil Food Safe? (Raw vs Boiled Linseed Oil)

 Toxicity Non-toxic Potentially toxic Non-toxic

-Drying Time Slow (days to weeks) Fast (hours to a day) Moderate (1-2 days)
+Drying Time Very slow (days to weeks) Fast (hours to 1 day) Moderate (1–2 days)

 Can You Use Linseed Oil on a Cutting Board?